ericnmurphy/storybooks/readme.md

 Part of my #100DaysOfCode project.
 If you're interested, follow me on Twitter @ericnmurphy, I post lots of cool shit ✨

+Finished this one for now, catch it (for now) on https://shrouded-hollows-95114.herokuapp.com

 ---